Follow us on social networks

 What is the best screen sharing app for business?

-Are free screen sharing apps safe?
+Are free screen sharing apps safe for sensitive data?

 Can I share only one application window instead of my entire screen?